 It’s basically just exfoliating the epidermis and removing the fine vellus hair we all know as peach fuzz.
 This method has been used for many years but it seems not many people know about it or are too embarrassed to talk about it.
 I think there is still too much stigma attached to excess facial hair on women, and there shouldn’t be.

-With these razors though, it’s very simple, and easy to do at home.
-I’d been considering for some time what to do about the ‘peach fuzz’ because when you wear any kind of foundation or powder it clings to the fine hairs.
+With these razors though, it’s very simple and easy to do at home.
+I’d been considering for some time what to do about the vellus hairs or ‘peach fuzz’ as it’s often referred to because when you wear any kind of foundation or powder it clings to the fine hairs.
 I just wasn’t sure what method to use to remove it.
 Finally, I decided to try Dermaplaning myself.

-I purchased my razors off eBay and they are very inexpensive.
-This pack of 3 costs just 99p.
-Pro Tinkle Eyebrow Razor
+I purchased my razors off Amazon and they are very inexpensive.
+A pack of 6 costs £4.99 off Amazon.

 It was incredibly easy, just using slow, short strokes, keeping the blade at an angle of 45 degrees against the skin, whilst pulling the skin taut with your other hand, so as to get the smoothest result.

-Hold skin taut with one hand, hold blade in other hand at a 45 degree angle against skin, shaving upwards.
+- Hold skin taut with one hand, and hold the blade in another hand at a 45-degree angle against the skin, shaving upwards.

-The result was baby soft skin because it exofliated and got rid of all the fine hairs.
+The result was baby-soft skin because it exfoliated and got rid of all the fine hairs.
 Waxing always caused some redness and irritation and I’d always end up with a few tiny spots for a few days after.
 With this method, there is none of that.
-It was very quick and easy to do.
+It was speedy and easy to do.

-I do recommend if you have acne or sensitive skin to do a small patch test before going ahead with your whole face.
-I have sensitive skin but I had no issues at all.
+I do recommend if you have acne or sensitive skin do a small patch test before going ahead with your whole face.
+This is something I did beforehand because I do have sensitive skin but I had no issues at all.

-I also highly recommend watching this video by Tina Yong about the 5 Benefits to Shaving Your Face.
+I also highly recommend watching this video by Caroline Barnes about Dermaplaning At Home.
 She explains and shows how to Dermaplane.

-I know some of you are probably thinking ‘NOOO, it will grow back thicker’, but that is a myth, it will only grow back as fine as it was to begin with.
+I know some of you are probably thinking “NOOO, it will grow back thicker”; trust me this is a myth, it will only grow back as fine as it was, to begin with.

-Dermaplaning for me is going to save me so much time, make it easier for me to maintain and I just get lovely, soft, hair free skin.
+Dermaplaning benefits, for me, are going to save me so much time, make it easier for me to maintain and I just get lovely, soft, hair-free skin.
 Foundation will now go onto my face so much better.

 I highly recommend it if you have facial hair you’re not happy with.
-I think men think we don’t do these sort of things BUT the truth is we do, we’re all only human and we have hair, sometimes in places we don’t want it, and sometimes just too much of it.
+I think men think we don’t do these sorts of things, BUT the truth is we do.
+We’re all only human and we have hair.
+Sometimes in places, we don’t want it, and sometimes just too much of it.
 There is no shame in it.